 - Add cooked and rinsed rice noodles, then add ground coriander, soy sauce, ketjap manis and stir to combine, then spread the noodles over the pan and let them fry for a minute or so, taste and adjust the seasoning if needed.

-- Take the salmon out of the oven and glaze with the sauce packet provided in the box.
+- Take the salmon out of the oven.

 - Serve the fried noodles topped with glazed salmon.
 Sprinkle with black and white sesame seeds and chopped coriander/cilantro and spring onions if desired.